Encryption and Obfuscation

 Encryption Key Disaster Recovery

-To further secure access to the database and encryption keys, we provide instructions with our installer for encrypting the database connection string, and split secrets, in the web.config file for the Passwordstate web site.
+To further secure access to the database and encryption keys, Passwordstate provides detailed instructions for encrypting sensitive information, such as the database connection string and split secrets, within the web.config file.
+This additional layer of security ensures critical configuration data is protected against unauthorized access.

 Integrated Windows Authentication